KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

    Example html code to calculate a percentage using aggregated data from a dataset.

 The **precision** attribute is optional and is a number type attribute.
 If added and if the result value is a number, the decimal precision will be forced to the selected one.

+The **min** attribute is optional and is a number type attribute.
+If added and if the result value is a number minor than the selected one, the result value will be the one selected as min attribute.

+The **max** attribute is optional and is a number type attribute.
+If added and if the result value is a number major than the selected one, the result value will be the one selected as max attribute.

+The **format** attribute is optional and does not need to specify any attribute.
+If added and if the result value is a number, the result will be formatted depending on the user locale settings.

 ``<div kn-repeat="true" limit="LIMIT-NUMBER"> ...
 REPEATED-CONTENT ... </div>``